eweix/ngp-van-data-entry-doc/auto-print/README.md

 # format_for_tuf_tracker.xlsx

 1. Paste the csv output to the first table in the `Fixup` tab
-2. Fix any map region names
+2. On the `Fixup` tab, fix any map region names
     - Fill out any missing civil district type abbreviations (C, V, T...)
     - Use the `Misname` tab to correct any civil district names
         - ex. `StevensPoint` to `Stevens Point` (*not a misname, but I didn't automate adding back whitespace...*)
         - ex. `StevensPt` to `Stevens Point`
     - Use the `duplicate_finder` column to find duplicates
-3. Add ward priority to spreadsheet (*this could be automated...*)
+3. Add ward priority to the `Prio` tab (*this could be automated...*):
     1. Open your regional committe's Canvass and Turf Tracker
     2. Open the Ward Tracking tab
     3. Copy the priority and ward name column
     4. Paste to the `Prio` tab
 4. You now have the final, unsorted result in the 3rd table on the `Fixup` tab
+    - If there are any missing priorities still, go back to step #2
 5. Copy/paste the unsorted table to the Sort tab and sort
 7. Copy/paste the final, sorted result to the GOTV Turf Tracking Tab
 8. (Optional) Fill out the # of Turf Packets on the Ward Tracking tab using the `Prio` tab's `turf_count` column